 My mom shared the recipe with me and it’s super delicious.
 It’s a Filipino fruit salad with cream cheese and condensed milk that uses canned fruit.

 It’s a little different than the standard young coconut buko salad with fruit because my grandmother added extra cream cheese.
 She loved the flavor and texture it adds to the treat.

 It’s really a thick and rich dessert that takes almost no effort at all to make.
-And it’s perfect for those who like quick and easy recipes.
+It’s one of the most popular Filipino recipes because it’s so quick and easy to make.

 If that’s you, may may want to check out some useful cooking tips for easy meal preparation.
 I like to make things as simple as possible.